HouseTrip/housetrip.github.com/_posts/2013-11-16-efficient-cross-processing-locking-in-ruby.md

 ## Conclusions

 Thread-safe and concurrency are complex subjects and you should avoid as much as can dependencies and shared state.
-However whenever that's not possible there is a few solutions that can be applied to minimize race conditions.
-In this post we presented a way how can achieve a mutex that can shared across processes and guarantee running mutually exclusive code.
+However, sometimes that's not possible but there is a few solutions that can be applied to prevent race conditions.
+In this post we presented a way to achieve a mutex that can shared across processes and guarantee that a certain block of code can run exclusively.

-Also another of the side effect of staying away from DB locks is you can considerably minimize contention on a database being hammered by writes and reads every single second.
+Also another of the side effect of staying away from database locks is you can considerably minimize database contention especially if its being hammered by writes and reads every single second.

 You can get our gem through [rubygems](https://rubygems.org/gems/remote_lock) by putting the following on your Gemfile: